ei2081/ei2081.github.io/_posts/2024-08-29-rtlsdr-pib.md

 ([output](#appendix-c-output---installing-dependancies))

-1. Grabbing the code
-Grabbing their code is a simple `git` command, and it will create a folder called by the name of the repository (`rtl-sdr-blog`).
-Or you can use `git clone <repo> <target-directory-name>` I think.
+1. Grabbing the driver code is a simple `git` command, and it will create a folder called by the name of the repository (`rtl-sdr-blog`).
 ```shell
 git clone https://github.com/rtlsdrblog/rtl-sdr-blog
 ```